input-output-hk/cardano-sl/wallet-new/docs/updates.md

 vestige of the fact we were using binary patching (bsdiff) on the executables, but this is no longer true as we ship full installers on S3.

-If my reasoning holds, we should be able to maintain in memory only two pieces of state: the current update (i.e. the one for which the user started an upgrade process) and the latest update (as in the most recent) we got from the blockchain.
+**If my reasoning holds, we should be able to maintain in memory only two pieces of state: the current update (i.e. the one for which the user started an upgrade process) and the latest update (as in the most recent) we got from the blockchain**.
 Separating these two information apart ensures that new updates can be retrieved from the network whilst not overriding the *current* update.
 As a practical example, consider the following scenario:

     |  user (Daedalus)                                wallet backend                          update notifier